durrcommasteven/durrcommasteven.github.io/_posts/2025-01-10-power_laws_exps_bathrooms.md

 </figure>

 ### What does this mean?
 Well, the smaller $\gamma$ is, the more moments exist, and the more optimistic we are.
-Small $\gamma$ means you're optimistic, and you think you have a pretty good grasp on how long you might be waiting.
+Small $\gamma$ means you think you have a pretty good grasp on how long you might be waiting.

 But if $\gamma \geq 1$, this math means your level of pessimism is basically catastrophic.
 You might be able to tell somebody how much time you think you have left to wait before you pee, but if they ask about your uncertainty in that estimate, you'd burst into tears, because the variance is infinite.